daizyio/destruct-js/README.md

 expect(result.toString('hex')).toBe('ff3019a0d4ff424836')
 ```

-Specifications are declared using the `PayloadSpec` object.
-To get started, create a `PayloadSpec`.
+Specifications are declared using the `Spec` object.
+To get started, create a `Spec`.
 You can pass options in the constructor.

 ```
-const leSpec = new PayloadSpec({ mode: Mode.LE, lenient: true }); // little endian
+const leSpec = new Spec({ mode: Mode.LE, lenient: true }); // little endian
-const beSpec = new PayloadSpec();        // big endian, non-lenient is the default
+const beSpec = new Spec();        // big endian, non-lenient is the default
 ```

 Each field in the buffer is specified in order using the `field` method.
 Each field has a name, and a data type, and some options if you wish to specify them.
 Different options are relevant to different data types, as specified below.
-When you call `spec.exec(buffer)`, the buffer is read "left to right", filling a JSON object with field names as keys, which is returned to you once it's finished.
+When you call `spec.read(buffer)`, the buffer is read "left to right", filling a JSON object with field names as keys, which is returned to you once it's finished.
 Your spec does not need to read the whole buffer if you don't need to.
 By default, you will get an error if you try and read beyond the end of the buffer.
 If you specify `lenient` mode in the options, any attempt to read once the end of the buffer has been read returns `undefined`.

 Writing works in a very similar way - the named fields are lookup up in the object that you pass, and written to the buffer in order.
 With some exceptions (noted below), the read and write operations should be symmetric, therefore the output of a read operation could be passed to a write operation on the same spec and give you back the original buffer.